YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. # Copyright (c) 2018-2024 YottaDB LLC and/or its subsidiaries.#
 .. # All rights reserved.                                        #
 .. #                                                             #
+.. # Portions copyright (c) 2011-2021 Fidelity National          #
+.. # Information Services, Inc. and/or its subsidiaries.         #
+.. # All rights reserved.                                        #
+.. #                                                             #
 .. #     This document contains the intellectual property        #
 .. #     of its copyright holder(s), and is made available       #
 .. #     under a license.
 If you do not know the terms of       #
 .. #     the license, please stop and do not read further.       #
 .. #                                                             #
 .. ###############################################################
+..
+Although this document was not created by FIS, it contains text
+.. from FIS GT.M user documentation.
+Therefore, it carries an FIS
+.. copyright.

 .. index::
    Input/Output Processing